-The Company clears the majority of its business on a delivery versus payment ("DVP") and receive versus payment ("RVP") basis.
+SanCap clears the majority of its business on a delivery versus payment ("DVP") and receive versus payment ("RVP") basis.

-The Company's business activities include investment banking, institutional sales and trading.
-The Company clears its U.S. securities transactions through a third-party broker-dealer (the "Clearing Broker") on a fully disclosed basis.
-International securities transactions are cleared through affiliates and other third parties.
+SanCap's business activities include investment banking, institutional sales and trading.
+SanCap self-clears the majority of its fixed income business.
+SanCap clears its U.S. equity securities transactions through a third-party broker-dealer (the "Clearing Broker") on a fully disclosed basis.
+International equity securities transactions are cleared through affiliates and other third parties.

-The accompanying consolidated statement of financial condition refer to SanCap and its subsidiary, Freedom Depository LLC, ("FDLLC"), together as the "Company".
+The accompanying consolidated statement of financial condition refer to SanCap and its subsidiary, Freedom Depository LLC, ("FDLLC"), together as (the "Company").
 FDLLC, a limited liability company, was organized with the sole purpose of facilitating securitizations through the issuance and sale of securities.